tlangan1/Life-Helper/README.md

   ```bash
   npm run dev
   ```
-- This application uses the `Express Server` application as the backend for data access and the domain, that is the IP address and port, are in `GlobalStateProvider.jsx` in this application.
+- This application uses the `Express Server` application as the backend for data access.
+The domain, that is the IP address and port, of this server is in `GlobalStateProvider.jsx` in this application.
 Whenever the Express Server is launched make sure that the domain IP address and port it is listening on are accurately reflected in GlobalStateProvider.jsx
+- See the Documentation README for details.

 ## Vite Build and Preview